 So the next time you wish you had more time to go to the gym, remember that the gym has now come to you, and won’t leave for several more years.
 Oh, and if you were able to read this article in peace because your children have been mysteriously quiet for the last few minutes, now is the time to go see what they’re up to, because that’s never a good sign.

-Dana Robertson Halter is a lifelong athlete and mother of 4-year-old Cassandra and 2-year-old McKenna.
+Dana Robertson Halter is a lifelong athlete and mother of Cassandra and McKenna.
 Dana started swimming competitively at six, began racing triathlons after college, switched to bike racing in 2004 because triathlons were too lonely, and then went back to racing solo (marathons) after having her first child in 2009.
-Living LifeWise is how Dana keeps her body and brain strong – and it provides a healthy outlet for her competitive spirit.
-Dana works as a Communications Manager for LifeWise and lives in Ballard with her family and two Australian Shepherds.